• Skip to primary navigation

 HOW TO SERVE A PERFECT BURGER

 Now the magic happens.
 The juicy burgers are topped with melted cheese and slathered with aioli.
 The buns have been toasted and the pickles are marinated and drained.
 The fries have been... eaten.
 Oops.
-Anyways, now is the time to layer the the bun, burger, pickles, and aioli.
+Anyways, now is the time to layer the the bun, burger, crispy bacon, slice of cheese, pickles, and aioli.
+Basically load up all of your favorite toppings!
 Serve it hot and enjoy the mouthwatering fruits of your labors!

 If you make this recipe, please leave a comment below!
 This provides helpful feedback to both me and other readers.
 For more delicious recipes from scratch and homesteading tips, follow me on instagram @NinnescahHomestead